 \section{Results}

-For each of the eight SLy5s$X$ forces with $X=1..8$, we calculated the response of the $^{208}$Pb nucleus to an octupole boost, and performed the Fourier analysis.
-The tabluated peak positions for each force, along with the given surface energy, is shown in Table \ref{tab:results}.
+For each of the eight SLy5s$X$ forces with $X=1\ldots8$, we calculated the response of the $^{208}$Pb nucleus to an octupole boost, and performed the Fourier analysis.
+The tabulated peak positions for each force, along with the given surface energy, is shown in Table \ref{tab:results}.
 Note that the values of $a_{\mathrm{surf}}$ are those calculated by Jodon et al. in their fits \cite{jodon}.

 The correlation between the surface energy and the $3^-$ energy is shown in Figure \ref{fig:fit}.
 Here, the straight line fit is shown.
 It is made with linear regression with the resulting equation